 Not sure if this was because of the historical value of the venue or for other reasons but the setlist was not planned to keep people totally seated and Mika’s performance or even outfit (not wearing a suit!) didn’t give any message to stay still.
 Maybe it would have worked if the instructions were clearly told in advance, not sure.
 This way it kind of ruined the fun and could clearly be seen that people were frustrated and they didn’t obey the instructions any way.
 When people sitting next to and in front of me stood up I did the same but the older man behind me kept banging my seat until I quickly sat down.

 Towards the end a lot of people just run to front of stage from the back of the venue and eventuality people in front of me were standing on their seats so I just did the same during the last minutes as the game was lost already and no one could see anyway.
 The Italian audience seems to be always like this and as a consequence the security is alarmed all the time which is unpleasant but we can’t help it and I could understand it when I saw some young girls suddenly just running to the stage trying to grab flowers or set lists while the crew was taking the stage down.

-As a conclusion the venue was super special and I’m already in love with Sicily after my holidays there this summer so I’m so grateful I saw the show and I know it will be one of my warmest and fondest concert memories the same way all special events are even some of the circumstances felt a bit chaotic at the time.
+As a conclusion the venue was super special and I’m already in love with Sicily after my holidays there this summer so I’m grateful I saw the show and I know it will be one of my warmest and fondest concert memories the same way all special events are even some of the circumstances felt a bit chaotic at the time.
 Italian fans who could see the show better absolutely loved everything and I guess I’m comparing the audience and vibe too much to the other shows I’ve seen lately.
-A few pics above.